 Here are some strategies to counteract bullying in the workplace:

 A great first step is to explicitly describe your anti-bullying and anti-harassment policies to employees at every level of the organization.
 It’s important to be clear and straightforward when communicating behavior expectations so there’s no confusion or “gray area” where a person may work around a policy.

 In some cases, a worker may be bullied by their supervisor.
 Because of this, it’s vital to give employees an additional point of contact to reach out to if they experience bullying.
 Providing the option to report incidents anonymously can also encourage hesitant people to express their concerns.

 Every report of workplace bullying should be taken seriously.
 No one should be given leeway when exhibiting harmful behavior.
 Reports of bullying should also be addressed in a timely manner, with conversations starting immediately when the incident is discovered.
 Developing a system for how and when disciplinary actions are carried out can help these processes operate more smoothly.

-Investing in training courses such as those KnowledgeCity offers is another effective tactic to prevent and address workplace bullying.
+Investing in training courses is another effective tactic to prevent and address workplace bullying.
 These could be courses specifically about bullying behavior, but other topics may be useful in preventing bullying behavior, such as teaching employees how to properly give and receive criticism, or training supervisors about effectively resolving workplace conflict before it escalates.

-Finally, if your budget allows, your organization may consider hiring a third-party individual or team to take the pulse of your company so that you get an unbiased assessment of how healthy or unhealthy your company culture is.
-This could be something you implement periodically, or you may decide to hire this help long-term to address incoming complaints.
+Finally, if your budget allows, your organization may consider hiring a third-party individual or team to take your company’s pulse so that you get an unbiased assessment of how healthy or unhealthy your company culture is.
+This could be something you implement periodically, or you may decide to hire this help for the long-term to address incoming complaints.